onap/integration-simulators-nf-simulator-netconf-server/README.md

 **on container start up**.
 It can be done in docker-compose, by putting `ENABLE_TLS=true` in *environment* section.
+Example of that TLS configuration can be found in `example` directory.

 #### custom certificate
 When TLS is enabled server will use auto generated certificates, be default.